cbor-wg/cddl-modules/draft-ietf-cbor-cddl-modules.md

 found there, cddlc’s collection.

-In the examples following, a cddlc command line will be shown (starting with an isolated `$` sign) with the CDDL 2.0 input; the resulting CDDL 1 will be shown separately.
+In the examples following, a cddlc command line will be shown (starting with an isolated `$` sign) with the module-structured CDDL input; the resulting basic CDDL will be shown separately.

 Basic Set of Directives {#directives}
 -------------------------